-Bring the mixture to a boil and let boil for a minute or two until thickened.
+Bring the mixture to a boil and let simmer for a minute or two until thickened.
 Pass the glaze at the table!
 It is a sticky and sweet glaze and the perfect compliment to a salty ham.

-- Cheesy Ham and Broccoli Frittata << love this last minute meal.
+- Cheesy Ham and Broccoli Frittata << Love this last minute meal.
 A great low carb post Thanksgiving dinner!

-- Cheesy Ham and Egg Breakfast Casserole << your overnight guests will love you.
+- Cheesy Ham and Egg Breakfast Casserole << Your overnight guests will love you.

 - Cheesy Overnight Hash Brown Breakfast Casserole << One of the top recipes on my blog!

-- Ham Mac and Cheese Soup << this soup is so cheesy and delicious.
+- Ham Mac and Cheese Soup << This soup is so cheesy and delicious.
 Done in just a few minutes!

-- Split Pea Soup with Smoked Gouda << this is my favorite soup to make with a ham bone.
+- Split Pea Soup with Smoked Gouda << This is my favorite soup to make with a ham bone.